yorkrobotlab/openkilo/README.md

 ## Build Process
 1. Purchase all PCBs and required components using BOMs included here.
 For the OHC PCB, use WCU Gerber files.

-2. Following the guide in ["Maker: A Kilobot Swarm"](https://www.asee.org/public/conferences/64/papers/15441/view), install the required software before assembling the OHC and programming its firmware.
+2. Following the guide in [Maker: A Kilobot Swarm](https://www.asee.org/public/conferences/64/papers/15441/view), install the required software before assembling the OHC and programming its firmware.

 3. Assemble the OpenKilo hardware using the included assembly diagram and checklists.